 Spend some time to just explore the little streets of Metsovo at leisure – stopping to admire the occasional artisan store or delicatessen.
 In the village square, you can find the beautiful church of Agia Paraskevi.

 A few blocks away, there is the church of Agios Georgios.
-Sadly now abandoned and overgrown with moss, the church somehow remains eerily beautiful.
+This is sadly now abandoned and overgrown with moss.
+However, even so, the church remains eerily beautiful.

 If you wish to obtain a little more history of the area, you can consider stopping by the Metsovo folklore museum.
 The museum is set inside a grand 19th-century mansion that once belonged to the noble Tossizza family.
 Weapons and recovered artifacts from the 19th-century resistance against the Turkish occupation are on display here.